 SUNY Oneonta seeks to foster the values of respect, integrity, fairness, and transparency among staff, faculty, and students.
 There are occasions, however, when conflicts arise which require resolution.
 Such conflicts are normally resolved informally and in good faith.
-To this end, students should attempt to resolve conflicts through direct communication, either in person or through use of college email, with instructors.
+To this end, students should attempt to resolve conflicts at the department and school level, beginning with direct communication (in person or through use of college email) with their instructors.
 In cases where such communication proves unsuccessful or unsatisfactory, an individual student has the right to file a formal grievance that complies with the terms of this policy and its procedures.

 Applicability of the Policy

-This policy applies to all undergraduate students and all undergraduate courses independent of modality (classroom-based, blended, online) or schedule type (lecture, lab, independent study, etc.).
+This policy applies to all undergraduate students and all undergraduate courses independent of modality (on campus, hybrid, or online) or schedule type (lecture, lab, independent study, etc.).